drshahizan/Python_EDA/lab/fe/readme.md

    - Feature selection
    - Any other relevant feature engineering techniques.

-**Step 6: Document Your Work**
+### Step 6: Document Your Work

 7. Add comments and explanations within the notebook to describe the feature engineering steps you've taken.
 This documentation should help others understand your process.

-**Step 7: Run the Lab Exercise**
+### Step 7: Run the Lab Exercise

 8. Execute each code cell in the notebook to perform the feature engineering tasks on your dataset.

-**Step 8: Verify the Results**
+### Step 8: Verify the Results

 9. After running the code cells, make sure to check the results, verify that the feature engineering has been correctly applied, and assess the impact on the dataset.

-**Step 9: Share the Lab Link**
+### Step 9: Share the Lab Link

 10. Save your Colab notebook by clicking on "File" and selecting "Save a copy in Drive."
 This will ensure that your work is saved.

-**Step 10: Enter Your Information and Lab Link**
+### Step 10: Enter Your Information and Lab Link

 11. Provide your information in the following format:
-    - Full Name: Enter your full name.
+    - Full Name: [Your Full Name]
-    - Email Address: Use your email address.
+    - Email Address: [Your Email Address]
-    - Lab Link: Share the link to your Google Colab notebook.
+    - Lab Link: [Google Colab Notebook Link]

-**Step 11: Submit Your Information**
+### Step 11: Submit Your Information

 12. Send your full name, email address, and the Google Colab notebook link to your instructor or the designated submission platform.

-By following these steps, your student can perform a feature engineering lab exercise using Google Colab and share their work with you while providing the required information for evaluation.
-This will help them demonstrate their practical knowledge of feature engineering techniques.
+By following these steps, you can perform a feature engineering lab exercise using Google Colab and share your work while providing the required information for evaluation.
+This will help you demonstrate your practical knowledge of feature engineering techniques.

+Good luck with your lab exercise!

 ## Contribution 🛠️